alanng10/Respon/Docue/a.md

 Respon is park respon.

-Respon is reply bool.
+Respon is reply any.

-Respon word is "true" when the bool is true.
+Respon word is "yes" when the any apply.

-Respon word is "false" when the bool is false.
+Respon word is "no" when the any not apply.